-According to the Bureau of Labor Statistics, last year, 2.8 million Americans were injured in the workplace.
+According to a 2020 report by the Bureau of Labor Statistics, 2.8 million Americans were injured in the workplace.

 Becoming injured at the workplace is often a traumatic experience.
 Aside from the physical pain, you may experience emotional anguish worrying that your employer might retaliate against you if you file for Workers’ Compensation.
 Do not be intimidated.
 If you are unable to work, you may face additional stress worrying about the financial future of you and your family.
 You are entitled to compensation while you are recovering from your work-related injury.
 Although the expectations of compensation and support for employees who are injured on the job can be misleading, with the right facts, receiving work benefits isn’t so challenging after all.

 At The Cochran Firm, our workers’ compensation lawyers offer extensive legal expertise, aggressive tactics, and a commitment to your case.
 We will fight to get you the compensation to which you are entitled.

 In most states, the law requires every business to carry some form of insurance to compensate employees who become injured on the job.
 Workers’ Compensation was designed to give you the money you need and deserve while you are unable to work.

 Filing a Workers’ Compensation claim is similar to filing an insurance claim.
 It is not a lawsuit against your employer, but instead a request for income and medical benefits.
 If you have been hurt on the job, a workers’ compensation attorney can help explain the complexities of workers’ compensation benefits and help you obtain the maximum amount that you deserve.

 No matter how routine and seemingly safe, most jobs put employees at some risk of injury.
 While construction work is obviously more dangerous than an office job, even employees who work at desks all day can develop repetitive injuries like carpal tunnel syndrome.